Neritina pulligera: Radula

-In addition to the shell, another structure useful in gastropod taxonomy is the radula, a tongue-like structure covered with rows of chitinous teeth used by snails to feed by scraping the surface.
-The only description of N. pulligera's radula is given by Horace Burrington Baker in 1923.
-According to him, the structure is similar to that of Neritina punctulata, but the first lateral tooth next to the central one (A-central) is broader and the third lateral tooth (C-central) has much smaller cusps.
+Besides the shell, another structure useful in gastropod taxonomy is the radula, a tongue-like structure covered with rows of chitinous teeth used by snails to feed by scraping the surface.
+According to Horace Burrington Baker (1923), the structure of N. pulligeras radula is similar to that of Neritina punctulata, but the first lateral tooth next to the central one (A-central) is broader and the third lateral tooth (C-central) has much smaller cusps.
 The inner lateral teeth are strongly modified and carry 45 vestigial cusps that extend behind the body of the tooth.
-The outer lateral teeth, or uncini (numerous closely packed marginal teeth) are long and narrow, and have smooth tips and long cusps.
+The outer lateral teeth, or uncini (numerous closely packed marginal teeth) are long, narrow, and have smooth tips and long cusps.

 Reproductive system

-E. A. Andrews (1937) provided the most detailed description of N. pulligeras reproductive system.
-Within the genus Neritina, the anus is closer to the opening of the oviduct (passageway which transports the eggs to the outside) than in related genera.
-Specifically in N. pulligera, it is conjoined with the oviduct opening and extends laterally rather than forming a round shape.
+Accoerding to E. A. Andrews (1937), within the genus Neritina, the anus is closer to the opening of the oviduct (passageway which transports the eggs to the outside) than in related genera.
+In N. pulligera, it is conjoined with the oviduct opening and extends laterally rather than forming a round shape.

 Females of N. pulligera have a specialised organ called the crystal or reinforcement sac.
 This organ stores solid particles used to produce a hard calcareous egg capsule in which the eggs are laid.
 These particles can include sand, sponge spicules, diatoms, or foraminifera shells, depending on the snail's location.
 Females also have an external structure called the female ridge, a fleshy fold of skin next to the right eye and tentacle.
 Andrews (1937) theorises that it may help guide sperm transfer during mating, yet there are no recorded observations.

 Males of N. pulligera produce a spermatophore, a sperm packet transferred entirely to the female during reproduction.
 In N. pulligera, it is a long double tube filled with granular matter, bent in a wide loop and ending in thin filaments.
-Spermatophores are introduced into the female one or two at a time, and several can be stored within her reproductive tract, such that they can reproduce continuously.
+Spermatophores are introduced into the female one or two at a time.
+Several can be stored within her reproductive tract, such that the female can reproduce continuously.